Armenians in Poland: Origins

+Late medieval and early modern periods

-Through successive immigrations, the Armenians of Poland gradually formed a colony, comprising 5,000.
-They were welcomed by the Kings of Poland and were granted not only religious liberty, but also political privileges.
-Casimir III (1333–1370) gave to the Armenians of Kamieniec Podolski in 1344 and those of Lwów in 1356 the right of setting up a national council, exclusively Armenian, known as the "Voit."
+After the conquest of Ruthenia, Casimir III (1333–1370) gave to the Armenians of Kamieniec Podolski in 1344 and those of Lwów in 1356 the right of setting up a national council, exclusively Armenian, known as the "Voit."
 This council, composed of twelve judges, administered Armenian affairs in full independence.
 All acts and official deliberations were conducted in the Armenian language and in accordance with the laws of that nation.
 The Armenians of Lwów had built a wooden church in 1183; in 1363 it was replaced by a stone edifice which became the seat of the Armenian prelates of Poland and Moldavia.
+Through successive immigrations, the Armenians of Poland gradually formed a colony, comprising up to 6,000 (excluding Kaffa).
+They were welcomed by the Kings of Poland and were granted not only religious liberty, but also political privileges.

+In the battles of Grunwald and Varna, the forebears of the Alexandrovics, the Augustinovics, the Agopsovics and Apakanovics took part.
+Also from their ranks came forth later renowned Poles, such as the Malowski, Missasowicz, Piramowicz, Pernatowicz, Jachowicz, Mrozianowski, Grigorowicz, Barowicz, Teodorowicz, among others.

+As Kaffa in Crimea voluntarily recognised Polish sovereignty in 1462, with around 46,000 Armenians (66% of the city's population) in the 1470s, it became the largest concentration of Armenians under Polish sovereignty until the Ottoman capture of the city.

 In 1516 King Sigismund I authorized the installation in the wealthy and aristocratic center of Lwów an Armenian tribunal called the Ermeni tora in Armeno-Kipchak (Datastan in Armenian).
 The peaceful life of the colony was troubled in 1626.
 An abbot named Mikołaj Torosowicz was ordained a bishop in 1626 by Melchisedek, a former coadjutor-Katholikos of Etchmiadzin who supported restoring unity with the Roman Catholic Church.
 Despite the ensuing rift between the majority of the Armenian community and the few followers of Torosowicz the Armenian community finally reentered into communion with the Holy See forming the Armenian Catholic Church which retained a separate hierarchy and used the Armenian Rite.